Family of murdered Mexico surfers say men weren’t reckless, they were nature lovers

 “They have been doing what so many surfers have been doing for years,” said Kara, who was friends and neighbors with Callum Robinson, an Australian who lived in San Diego.

-Kara spoke to Callum and Jake’s mother, Debra Robinson, after their deaths and told her how she’d personally camped over a dozen times in the exact location where the men were staying when they were killed – and how she had traveled even further down the peninsula to more remote areas with only two other women with her.
+Kara spoke to Callum and Jake’s mother, Debra Robinson, after their deaths and told her how she’d personally camped about 10 times in the exact location where the men were reportedly staying when they were killed – and how she had traveled even further down the peninsula to more remote areas with only two other women with her.

 “[Their mom] told me that it was so comforting to know that it was something I had done many times,” Kara, who asked for her last name not to be published, told The Independent.